glacials/splits-io/README.md

 ## Parsing
 Split I/O uses [livesplit-core][livesplit-core] for parsing.
 The parser is located in `lib/parser/*`.
-To upgrade the parser, simply update the version string in `lib/tasks/livesplit_core.rake'.
+To upgrade the parser, simply run `bundle exec rake update_lsc` and commit the changes.